Khyati-Chouhan/Khyati-Chouhan/README.md

 - 👋 Hi, I’m @Khyati-Chouhan
-- 👀 I’m interested in food
+- 👀 I’m interested in music
-- 🌱 I’m currently learning DSA, Node.Js, MongoDb, and other programming development stuff
+- 🌱 I’m currently learning DSA, Node.Js, MongoDb, and other programming, development stuff
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ..
 LinkedIn khyatichouhan
 - 😄 Pronouns: she/her